 The worldwide Pay Per View record set by Floyd Mayweather and Manny Pacquiao has yet again received a nudge in the elevated direction.

 United States sales, initially estimated at around 4 million in 2015, were eventually finalized at 4.6m in 2018.
-Worldwide purchases were said to be around the 4.9m mark at the same time.
+Worldwide purchases were said to be around the 4.9m mark simultaneously.

-Now, another two years on, ‘MayPac’ is pushed to a further total of 5.7 million.
+Two years later, ‘MayPac’ is pushed to a further total of 5.7 million.
 That’s according to number-crunching reports around the globe.

 The second-placed bout, inevitably including Mayweather, was thought to have broken the record in 2017.
 A cross-codes clash with Conor McGregor was reported to have blitzed the Pacquiao sales by some margin.